-A residence or home is often the most valuable asset owned by an individual or family.
+A home is often the most valuable asset owned by an individual or family.
 A homeowners policy is designed to cover this asset at replacement cost of the home from various perils as well as protect the named insured from liability claims resulting from negligence of the insured.
 Homeowners policies can vary significantly from a pricing and coverage standpoint depending on the insurance carrier, the property being insured, and the optional coverages that are selected.

 A typical policy will have the following coverage options available: